Effective August 17, 2015

 The following procedures for Chapter 45 sales apply unless the Final Judgment directs otherwise: Prior to participating in the sale, you will be required to place a deposit equal to 5% of your estimated final bid(s) per Florida Statute 45.031, either on this site via electronic check (ACH) or in person by cash or cashier’s check.
 If you are paying by cashier’s check, the check should be made payable to Clerk of the Circuit Court.
 If you choose to place your funds on deposit by ACH deposit, PLEASE NOTE: Deposit payments made via ACH require 3 full working days to arrive (settle) in the Clerk’s account.
 Deposits made by ACH must be settled and cleared in the Clerk’s account prior to the start of a sale in order to be able to bid on the property.

 If a bidder is successful, the funds initially deposited will be deducted and credited toward the total amount due.
-The successful bidder must pay the balance of the final bid plus the registry of court service charge and the foreclosure sale fee in person at the Clerk’s office no later than 4:00 P.M.
+The successful bidder must pay the balance of the final bid plus the registry of court service charge in person at the Clerk’s office no later than 4:00 P.M.
 CST on the day of the sale.
 The Certificate of Sale will not be issued until good funds are received by the Clerk’s office.

 COURT SERVICE CHARGES

 Pursuant to S.S.
 28.24 (10) the Clerk will charge the successful bidder a registry of court service charge on the full amount of the successful bid.
 The charge assessed is 3% of the first $500.00 of the bid and 1.5% of the remaining balance.
-This charge must be paid at the time of final payment as well as a $70.00 foreclosure sale fee.
+This charge must be paid at the time of final payment.

 DOCUMENTARY STAMP TAXES